Academics

 3. Any other details shall be separately determined by the Dean of the Graduate School.

-Admission to the Graduate School shall be granted by the president of the University after passing the examination given by the Academic Affairs Steering Committee of the Graduate School.
+Admission to the Graduate School shall be granted by the President of the University after the applicant has passed the examination given by the Academic Affairs Steering Committee of the Graduate School.

-In the event that an applicant to whom admission has been granted is found not to meet the qualifications stated in Article 29 of the School Rules, the admission shall be canceled.
+In the event that an applicant to whom admission has been granted is found to have not met the qualifications stated in Article 29 of the School Rules, the applicant’s admission shall be revoked.

-In the event that an applicant to whom admission is granted intends to defer the admission for personal reasons, the applicant may be granted admission only once by passing through the prescribed procedures.
+In the event that an applicant to whom admission is granted wishes to defer admission for personal reasons, the admission may be deferred for one admission period in accordance with prescribed procedures.

 Article 10 (Readmission)

-In the event that a student who was expelled from the Graduate School intends to be readmitted to the same course and the same department, the student may be granted admission only once if a remaining seat is available.
+In the event that a student who was expelled from the Graduate School wishes to be readmitted to the same course and the same department, the student may be readmitted only once, provided that there are enough spaces available.

 Article 11 (Admission by Transfer)

-In the event that a remaining seat is available from among the total enrollment to the Graduate School, a student who has completed not less than one semester on a master's degree at a domestic or foreign graduate school may be granted admission by transfer by passing the examination given by the Academic Affairs Steering Committee of the Graduate School.
-The time and procedure shall be implemented under Article 24 of the School Rules.
+Any student who has completed at least one semester or more as part of a master's degree at a domestic or foreign graduate school may apply for admission by transfer, provided that there are enough spaces available at the Graduate School, by passing the examination given by the Academic Affairs Steering Committee of the Graduate School.
+The time and processes for this examination shall be implemented in accordance with Article 24 of the School Rules.

 Chapter 3 Registration, Leave, Returning, etc.